Determined to uncover the best Halloween events Ireland serves up during the haunting season? You’re not alone.

 Address: Bennettsbridge, Co.
 Kilkenny, R95 RXR4

 If you are based in Kilkenny or the surrounding areas, then head to Nore Valley Park for some Halloween fun this year.
-During the day there is a pumpkin patch open to both campers and day visitors to the park.
+During select dates in October, there are fun Halloween events taking place.

-During the evenings there will be other Halloween events which include a scare maze, bonfire, and torchlight treasure hunts.
-Members of the public can attend these events and adults campers to Nore Valley during the week leading to Halloween get free entry to these evening Halloween events.
+The second Halloween event includes a scare maze (for the over 8’s), bonfire, and torchlight treasure hunts.
+Members of the public can attend these events and adult campers to Nore Valley during the week leading to Halloween get free entry to these evening Halloween events.

 Nore Valley Park has plenty of visitor facilities.
 Pre-booking is required for these events and can be done via the website where you can also find more information.